Full Form of ADR

 - Arbitrators whose purpose is to make profits from market imperfections can explore new opportunities through ADRs.

-- The information related to financials can be kept private by both the parties till earnings are realized, even after the outcome parties can choose not to disclose data.
+- The information related to financials can be kept private by both parties until earnings are realized.
+Even after the outcome, parties can choose not to disclose data.

 - The unsponsored ADRs require the foreign to file the least possible filings with the SEC, which can be risky if the company is not legit.

-- A retail investor looking to invest in ADR may not have the same number of options to choose from as in case of common stock.
+- A retail investor looking to invest in ADR may not have the same number of options to choose from, as in the case of common stock.

 - Dividends paid on ADRs may differ from the dividends paid on the common stock of the same company.

 - They are a means for foreign companies to raise funds from US markets.
-Foreign firms that have a business in the US and has awareness of the brand in the US may look to encash and raise funds in terms of dollars.
-This means is a lot cheaper for such firms companies compared to firms raising capital from developing markets.
+Foreign firms that have a business in the US and have an awareness of the brand in the US may look to encash and raise funds in terms of dollars.
+This means a lot cheaper for such firms companies compared to firms raising capital from developing markets.

 - At the time of cancellation, the investor will surrender the ADR to get the amount to his bank account in terms of dollars.
 Thus they also provide liquidity to the investor and are a lot more flexible and handy from the foreign company’s perspective.

-This has been a guide to the Full Form of ADR i.e (American Depository Receipts).
-Here we discuss how does ADR work with its types, levels, and differences.
+This has been a guide to the Full Form of ADR, i.e. (American Depository Receipts).
+Here we discuss how does ADR works with its types, levels, and differences.
 You may refer to the following articles to learn more about finance –